A safe natural treatment that looks for the root cause of illness and treats the whole person.

 Pressure points applied to both feet to relieve pain and promote relaxation

-Simply put, reflexology is the study of reflexes.
-Pressure is applied to precise areas of the feet to help restore imbalances, relieve stress and tension, and improve circulation.
+Reflexology is the study of reflexes.
+Pressure is applied to precise areas of the feet or face to help restore imbalances, relieve stress and tension, and improve circulation.
 It is safe, non-invasive, and very relaxing.

 Common conditions treated include: